stackitcloud/yawol/docs/components.md

 * Monitor `LoadBalancerMachine` status and recreates `LoadBalancerMachine` if LoadBalancer is unhealthy.

 > A `LoadBalancerMachine` will me marked as unready if any of the following criteria matches:
-> - no condition are set
+> - no conditions are set
-> - any LastHeartbeatTime of condition is older than 3 min
+> - at least one LastHeartbeatTime of any condition is older than 3 min
 > - condition `ConfigReady`, `EnvoyReady` or `EnvoyUpToDate` is false
 >
 > This will be represented in the status and in cases of scale down unready machines will be deleted first.